Tuesday, 11 March 2025

-It's time for a new challenge at Addicted to Stamps and More!
-For the next fortnight, our challenge will be
+Time for our next challenge at Addicted to Stamps and More!
+For the next two weeks, our challenge is

 Here's my card

-We'd love to see how you Made A Mark to create a card in our gallery.
+We'd love to see your birthday cards in our gallery.

 Thanks for stopping by